Coco Coir FAQ Canada — The Basics

 Yes — we strongly encourage commercial growers to trial our substrate before committing to a full season order.

 To request a sample, contact our team with your crop type, growing system, and location.
-We'll send the most appropriate format for your setup.

 Yes — we ship year-round to all Canadian provinces, including through January and February.